How it works

 Why it's a good idea

-Most agents rely on regex and naive file reading. context master uses VSCode’s language providers to expose the same kind of structure developers rely on: symbols, references, and relationships across files.
+Most agents rely on regex and naive file reading.
+Context Master uses VSCode’s language providers to expose the same kind of structure developers rely on: symbols, references, and relationships across files.

 Language Server Protocol